-The following methods are used to cure schizophrenia:
+The following methods are used for Schizophrenia Treatment in Dubai:

-Medications: Medications play an important role in the treatment.
+Medications play an essential role in Schizophrenia treatment.
+The primary role of medications is to control symptoms by affecting dopamine.
 In general, antipsychotic medications are prescribed by a psychiatrist.
-The main role of medications is to control symptoms by affecting dopamine.
-The doctor has to decide the right amount of dose to effectively handle the symptoms.
-The use of anti-anxiety and antidepressant drugs can also be considered.
-The progress happens to be slow and side effects of such drugs could be severe.
+However, in some cases, anti-anxiety and antidepressant drugs can also be considered.
+The doctor decides the right amount of dose to handle the symptoms effectively.
+Moreover, the progress happens slowly, and the side effects of such medications could be severe.

 - Clozapine (Clozaril)

 - Iloperidone (Fanapt)

 - Paliperidone (Invega)